“Cells, computers and microscopy: how can AI pave the way to scientific discovery?“ by Dr. Anna Kreshuk

 Each of the organs in our bodies is a beautiful and complex three-dimensional arrangement of billions of cells.
 Creating these amazing structures during embryo development involves a breath-taking choreography in which the cells crawl over each other and change into different types such as skin cells, muscle cells, bone cells and others.
 But how is this dance of cells coordinated?
 Where is the choreographer?
 Over the last few decades, biology has taught us that there is in fact no choreographer of this dance, no conductor of the orchestra.
 Each cell in your body has the exact same set of instructions – the genome and senses only its immediate neighbours.
 The construction of an organ is therefore an amazing example of self-organisation.

-In the 2022 EMBL Insight Lecture, Dr James Sharpe will introduce the topic of multicellular self-organisation and show how computer modelling is becoming essential to understand this fascinating feature of our bodies.
-He will shed light on how an old mathematical theory by Alan Turing turned out to explain the patterning of our fingers, and give insights into how a swirling population of cells can be understood by studying a swarm of robots.
+In the 2022 EMBL Insight Lecture, Dr James Sharpe introduced the topic of multicellular self-organisation and showed how computer modelling is becoming essential to understand this fascinating feature of our bodies.
+He shedded light on how an old mathematical theory by Alan Turing turned out to explain the patterning of our fingers, and gave insights into how a swirling population of cells can be understood by studying a swarm of robots.